You are using an outdated browser. Please upgrade your browser to improve your experience.

 Global warming potential (GWP), commonly known as a ‘carbon footprint’, measures the potential global warming impact of a process in CO2 equivalents of greenhouse gases between a defined start and end point.
 Different emissions can have a lesser or greater global warming impact so, for convenience, they are measured and then converted into ‘CO2 equivalents’ of greenhouse gases.
 For instance, one tonne of methane has the equivalent global warming impact of twenty five tonnes of carbon dioxide.

-At Futamura, we have in-house Life Cycle Assessment (LCA) capability, backed up by external expertise from thinkstep.
 In the case of NatureFlex™, a complete LCA has been carried out from ‘Cradle to Gate’; this has allowed us to measure and understand the impacts of all our raw materials, through the whole of our manufacturing process until the finished slit reel of film is ready to leave our site.
+This work has been carried out by Sphera.

 It is increasingly common for companies to seek to compare the carbon footprints of different materials, but great care must be taken to ensure that the comparisons are made only between materials with similar functional properties and using the same LCA methodologies and start and end points.